Morningstar-Developments/CWT-Machine-Learning/README.md

-# Cognitive Workload Assessment Tool (CWT)
+# Cognitive Workload Training (CWT) Tool

-This tool implements a machine learning pipeline for predicting cognitive workload states based on physiological, EEG, and gaze tracking data.
-The tool can be used to classify cognitive states as Low, Medium, or High.
+A comprehensive tool for training machine learning models to detect and classify cognitive workload levels based on physiological and behavioral metrics.

 ## Features